Michael-Winter/Eton-Choirbook/README.md

 - ipynb: https://github.com/Michael-Winter/Eton-Choirbook/blob/main/appendix/Activity_Map_Charts_Annotated%20(1).ipynb

 #### Appendix E.2 Sonority Notebook
+This annotated Jupyter notebook accompanies the analytical discussion of sonority and harmony in Chapter 2 of the thesis.
+It documents the computational procedures used to extract, classify, and quantify vertical sonorities in a corpus of works from the Eton Choirbook, encoded in machine‑readable format (MusicXML)

 #### Appendix E.3 Eton Reconstruction Aid
 Appendix E.3 provides two linked resources: an HTML interface and the underlying Jupyter Notebook.
 The Jupyter Notebook was used to support the reconstruction of E74 discussed in Chapter 4.3.